sbedford/sbedford.github.io/_posts/2015-05-12-adxstudio-intro.md

 No easing into it here at Empired!

-My new role is a Solution Architect across the Business Productivity Solution team.
+My new role is a Solution Architect in the Business Productivity Solution team.
 Sounds neat eh?
 Basically, this team looks at delivering value to customers through the Microsoft Dynamics stack - CRM & ERP flavours (AX, NAV).

 One of the big requirements which comes up frequently from our customers are portal components which either provide access to data stored within Dynamics CRM, or need a friendly, public interface for services offerred by the platform.